keshav11/WordList/README.md

 # WordList
-A WPF application to  maintain create and maintain wordlists.
+A WPF application to create and maintain wordlists.